mariam606/crazy_alarm_system/README.md

 - Turn on the battery
 - Enter the alarm input
 - Press B to submit the alarm input
-- After the time mathces the input, the alarm will be on.
+- After the time matches the input, the alarm will be on.
 This means that the car will move, buzzer will work, and the riddle will be displayed over the LCD
 - Solve the riddle
 - Enter the answer of the riddle thorough the keypad followed by 'A' to submit your answer.